Macro Set-up for Focus Stacking

 Now lets discuss this set-up in more details.
 The reason why I decided to use it is that it combines all the possibilities of the previously discussed set-ups.
 It not only offers the greatest magnification, maintaining a realistic working space, but it also allows you to change the magnification level just like the extension tubes.
 Once you mount the reversed lens on your Macro lens, via an inexpensive Macro coupler, you can then turn your Macro focus ring and achieve different magnification levels, without the need to take your lens off the body as in the case of extension tubes.
 There are many Macro couplers available on the Internet and all you need to pay attention to is the right diameter of your Macro and reversed lens.

 So, what is ‘focus stacking’?
 I’ve already written a post about Focus Stacking in Photoshop but recently I started using Zerene Stacker to stack my images.
-The software is available for Windows.
-Mac and Linux and is really easy to use.
+So just to summarise, focus stacking requires you to capture several images, each having a different part of the image in focus and then combining these images into one image with all the areas in focus.
+Zerene Stacker is available for Windows, Mac and Linux and is really easy to use.
 Whether you use Photoshop or Zerene Stacker, the process of capturing the images is essentially the same.
 In order to stack your photos into one picture, you need to capture several images with different parts of the frame in focus.
 Like I said, you can do it handheld or you can use a macro rail.
 The rail makes it easy to align and stack the images, since all of them are composed in the same way.
 When shooting handheld, you have to be careful to compose the pictures in the same way.
 If this is still not clear, read my post on Focus Stacking in Photoshop for sample images.

 Once you have your images ready, launch Zerene Stacker.
 Then, simply drag-and-drop all your images onto the Input Files area.